Binary-Basilisk/Magnum_Bellum/README.md

 This is an FPS set in WWI made using the Unity game engine.
 More information can be found on the Binary Bellators' website (incomplete).

-This will be a fun game, do not w
+This will be a fun game, do not worry

 The maps will be deep, do not die!